Do cultural norms influence the perception of teaching? - A new paper from the TaiGer Noticing research project explains!

 Published: | By: J. Paul

-The mathematics education researchers Anke Lindmeier de and Josephine Paul de together with their cooperation partners from Freiburg (Anika DreherExternal link) and Taipei (Ting-Ying WangExternal link, Feng-Jui HsiehExternal link), have published a new research article on the results of the TaiGer Noticing Project deveröffentlicht.
+The mathematics education researchers Anke Lindmeier and Josephine Paul de together with their cooperation partners from Freiburg (Anika DreherExternal link) and Taipei (Ting-Ying WangExternal link, Feng-Jui HsiehExternal link), have published a new research article on the results of the TaiGer Noticing Project deveröffentlicht.
 In the article, they explain the role of cultural norms for the perception of teaching.

 Content of the article